 Treating Well Water

 Treating well water?
-Kind of amazing to think about it, According to National Groundwater Association, Forty-seven percent of the U.S. population depends on groundwater for its drinking water supply.
+It's kind of amazing to think about it.
+According to the National Groundwater Association, 47 percent of the U.S. population depends on groundwater for its drinking water supply.
 Of that 47 percent, many get their water from a private well.

-If you have a private well or you are new to well water, or you are interested in learning about treating well water, you might also want to know how groundwater and water wells work.
+If you have a private well, are new to well water, or are interested in learning about treating well water, you might also want to know how groundwater and water wells work.

 What is Groundwater?

-Groundwater is the water that soaks into the soil from rain or other precipitation and moves downward to fill cracks and other openings in beds of rocks and sand.
-It’s a renewable resource, although renewal rates vary greatly according to environmental conditions.
-Here in California we recently experienced a serious drought but thankfully this past winter we had ample rains.
+Groundwater is water that soaks into the soil from rain or other precipitation and moves downward to fill cracks and other openings in beds of rocks and sand.
+It's a renewable resource, although renewal rates vary greatly according to environmental conditions.
+Here in California, we recently experienced a serious drought, but thankfully, we had ample rains this past winter.

-It also is an abundant natural resource.
+It is also an abundant natural resource.
 Of all the fresh water in the world (excluding polar ice caps), 95 percent is groundwater.
-Surface water (lakes and rivers) only make up three percent of our fresh water.
+Surface water (lakes and rivers) only makes up three percent of our fresh water.

 Groundwater is naturally filtered by the earth that holds it.
 It can, however, be contaminated by pollutants that come into contact with the earth's surface.
 Care should be taken at the household, local, national, and global levels to protect groundwater from pollution.